Cyclone Wasa–Arthur

-Severe Tropical Cyclone Wasa–Arthur was the first major tropical cyclone to affect French Polynesia and Tahiti since the 1982–83 season.
-The system was first noted on 3 December 1991, as a shallow tropical depression that was embedded within the monsoon trough, to the north of the Cook Island: Rarotonga.
+Severe Tropical Cyclone WasaArthur was the first major tropical cyclone to affect French Polynesia, including Tahiti, since the 1982–83 South Pacific cyclone season.
+The system was first noted on 3 December 1991 as a shallow tropical depression embedded within the monsoon trough, to the north of Rarotonga.
 Over the next couple of days the system gradually developed further, before it was classified as a tropical cyclone and named Wasa on 5 December.
 The following day, as it performed a small clockwise loop, the system strengthened further and acquired hurricane-force winds.
 After completing the loop, Wasa moved southwards before it peaked in intensity during 8 December, with sustained wind speeds of 165 km/h (105 mph).
-Over the next few days the system started to weaken as it passed through the French Polynesian Society Islands, and became the first major tropical cyclone to affect French Polynesia since 1983.
+Over the next few days the system started to weaken as it passed through the Society Islands, and became the first major tropical cyclone to affect French Polynesia since 1983.

 During 12 December, Wasa passed through the French Polynesian Austral Islands and passed directly over Tubuai, before it degenerated into a tropical depression later that day.
 However, gale-force winds remained associated with the depression, before the system turned towards the east-northeast and entered into warmer waters near the Tuamotu Islands.
 On 14 December, Wasa regenerated into a tropical depression and was renamed Arthur.
 During that day, the system gradually intensified before it reached its secondary peak intensity with sustained wind speeds of 95 km/h (60 mph).
-The following day, the system maintained its peak intensity, as it moved through the uninhabited Acteon group of islands, before it started gradually weaken the next day.
-Arthur degenerated into a shallow depression during 17 December, before it was last noted during the next day as it dissipated to the north of the Pitcairn islands.
+The following day, the system maintained its peak intensity, as it moved through the uninhabited Acteon Group, before it started gradually weaken the next day.
+Arthur degenerated into a shallow depression during 17 December, before it was last noted during the next day as it dissipated to the north of the Pitcairn Islands.